Zeus steps into the ring with anti-Asian hate

 “We were seeing media reports of…violence against the elderly, against Asian women, and that really affected us,” Papagayo explained.
 “We wanted…to assert ourselves in this activism…In May, we were presented with the movie ‘Zeus’ and the message behind it, and…we jumped on it right away…Then there was the Manny aspect.
 We’re big Manny fans…so that was an easy in.”

 “It’s our part to get Filipinos and Asians in the forefront, in leading roles,” Zarate added.
 “We have two daughters.
-Film and movies are such an influential the athletic field.
-What does the Asian community miss by not being able to participate in team sports, such as basketball, soccer, softball, lacrosse, baseball, and volleyball?

-Wait, I take it back.
-The only Asian American participating in the Olympics team sport was Justine Wong-Orantes.
-She and her team won a gold medal for women’s volleyball.
-I was ecstatic watching her excellent returns in the final game beating Brazil.
-And Wong-Orantes is known to be one of the best in the country for her position.
-The point is, how can we have more than just one Wong-Orantes?
-How can we nurture more young Asian Americans to dream big in sports?

-But the real question is, why aren’t more Asian American kids playing group sports?
-One obvious reason is the lack of role models.
-So far, I can name only one Asian American NBA star, Jeremy Lin.
-There are several prominent baseball players, but they are Asian nationals imported from Japan and Korea.
-Samoan American Tua Tagovailoa and Filipino American Doug Baldwin were successful NFL players.
-Currently in the NFL are Younghoe Koo, a placekicker for the Atlanta Falcons; Josh Jacobs (Filipino), a running back for the Las Vegas Raiders; and Taylor Rapp (Chinese), a safety for the Los Angeles Rams and former Husky.
-I watch sports programs only when they have Asian American players.
-Does that tell franchise owners that it is simply good business to expand their market by having an Asian American on their team?

-If you are one of those parents who discourage your kids from playing sports, think again.
-We need to change our perception towards the role of education and redefine great careers.
-Learning extends beyond books and grades.
-What books can’t teach, sports can.
-It teaches athletes to be confident, take risks, and not be afraid to make mistakes.

-It’s too late for me to parent my kids.
-However, it’s never too late for the younger generation to rethink what’s best for their sons and daughters.
-Talk to them and expand both your and their horizons.
-And you will be surprised at what you both can discover.
-You never know—you might raise a future Jeremy Lin, Doug Baldwin, and even a future mayoral candidate Bruce Harrell, who was once a 1978 Rose Bowl champion when he played for the UW Huskies football team. ν
+Film and movies are such an influential thing in our society…It’s different when our kids can say, ‘Hey, that person in this movie looks like me and acts like me.
+They eat the same foods that I do at home.’
+Those are things that we would like to contribute.”

+Soriano promises lots of Filipino culture in the movie, both positive and negative.

+“A typical thing is that, if you’re not being practical with your dreams, it’s like a blasphemous attack on the family,” Soriano shared from his own experience as the child of a Navy dad and a nurse mom who wished he would also become a nurse.
+“If it’s not stable and secure—because a lot of the Filipino immigrants that came here came from poverty—why do you even exist?
+It’s the DNA of why you exist in America—because they brought you here.”
+In the movie, Soriano shows his character, Zeus, going against that.

-Assunta can be reached at assunta@nwasianweekly.com.
+Kai can be reached at info@nwasianweekly.com.

 Leave a Reply